The case of Frankie Rzucek

 Service of legal pleadings

-After the preparation of the statement of case and, and in the event that the case isn't resolved following the service of a letter before legal action, the next stage in the legal proceedings is the filing of the legal claim, the service of the pleadings and if needed, an application for summary judgment or a trial.
+After the preparation of the statement of the case, and in the event that the case isn't resolved following the service of a letter before legal action, the next stage in the legal proceedings is the filing of the legal claim, the service of the pleadings and if needed, an application for summary judgment or a trial.

 Answering questions from members of the public